shipwright-io/website/content/en/docs/api/buildstrategies.md

 ### How does Tekton Pipelines handle resources

 The **Build** controller relies on the Tekton [pipeline controller](https://github.com/tektoncd/pipeline) to schedule the `pods` that execute the above strategy steps.
 In a nutshell, the **Build** controller creates on run-time a Tekton **TaskRun**, and the **TaskRun** generates a new pod in the particular namespace.
-In order to build an image, the pod executes all the strategy steps one-by-one.
+To build an image, the pod executes all the strategy steps one-by-one.

-Tekton manage each step resources **request** in a very particular way, see the [docs](https://github.com/tektoncd/pipeline/blob/main/docs/tasks.md#defining-steps).
+Tekton manages each step resources **request** in a very particular way, see the [docs](https://github.com/tektoncd/pipeline/blob/main/docs/tasks.md#defining-steps).
 From this document, it mentions the following:

-> The CPU, memory, and ephemeral storage resource requests will be set to zero, or, if specified, the minimums set through LimitRanges in that Namespace, if the container image does not have the largest resource request out of all container images in the Task.
-This ensures that the Pod that executes the Task only requests enough resources to run a single container image in the Task rather than hoard resources for all container images in the Task at once.
+> The CPU, memory, and ephemeral storage resource requests will be set to zero, or, if specified, the minimums set through LimitRanges in that Namespace, if the container image does not have the largest resource request out of all container images in the `Task`.
+This ensures that the Pod that executes the `Task` only requests enough resources to run a single container image in the `Task` rather than hoard resources for all container images in the `Task` at once.

 ### Examples of Tekton resources management

-For a more concrete example, let´s take a look on the following scenarios:
+For a more concrete example, let´s take a look at the following scenarios:

 ---